 As a college or university student, chances are that, you are thinking of your friends, the late night adventures, the virtual freedom from your parents’ supervision, and your favorite games.
 But you are less than likely to think about one very important factor; “Campus security.”
 As an individual that is currently in a higher institution in Nigeria, I know the hazards and travails students go through on daily basis.
 And I want to point out that this situation is only peculiar to Nigeria; because the same security challenges are experienced in the United States, Canada, Ghana, South Africa, Russia, Ukraine, etc.

-Now while on school campus, students are exposed to many security challenges such as bullying, violence, rape, robbery, etc. So, it is very important for them to know how to protect themselves from these threats or better still, avoid it entirely.
+Now while on school campus, students are exposed to many security challenges such as bullying, violence, rape, robbery, etc. So, it is very important for them to know how to protect themselves from these threats or better still, avoid it entirely with the help of attorneys for DUI charges.
 So if you are a college or university student, then this article is for you.
 Without boring you with the long details, below are the best proven security tips for ensuring your safety on campus.

 1. Keep your valuables cautiously and don’t tell your friends about it